Great Books About Book Clubs

 Before he died, Gertie and Harry Bingham were living their dream of running their own bookstore in 1938 London.
 Without Harry, Gertie is considering retiring to the seaside with her lab, Hemingway.
 However, with Hitler on the rise, life had other plans for her.
 In desperation, Jewish families have begun sending their children out of Germany in hopes of keeping them safe.
 Gertie decides to take in one of these refugees, a headstrong teenage girl named Hedy, who reminds Gertie of a younger version of herself.

 When the Blitz begins in London, Gertie and Hedy have an idea to help their community.
 During the frequent air raids, they will host a book club to bolster spirits and provide a distraction, discussing everything from Winnie the Pooh to Wuthering Heights.
-However, it’s impossible to escape the tragic reality of the war fully, and the book club must rely on the new bonds they’ve made when they face unimaginable losses.
+However, it is impossible to fully escape the war’s tragic reality, and the book club must rely on the new bonds they’ve made when they face unimaginable losses.

 Book Girls’ Readers Rate This Book